-At Rideau Lakes Ten no Hikari Aikikokaido1 we study a variety of mind, body, spirit exercises and self-defense technique training.
-We practice Aikido defensive martial art techniques; chinkon-kishin2 of Classical Aikido created by Professor John Stevens Sensei, 7th dan; Misogi3 including Misogi no Jo (Staff) and Misogi no Ken (Sword) created by Rinjiro Shirata Sensei, 10th dan; tanto (knife); Classical Aikido Kototama4; gratitude, calligraphy and Zen art, as well as Amaterasu Art5.
+Rideau Lakes Aikido (Ten no Hikari Aikikokaido1 School of Aikido) is grounded in original teachings of the founder of Aikido, Morihei Ueshiba, O'Sensei.
+We study a variety of mind, body, spirit exercises and self-defense technique training.
+We practice Aikikokaido defensive martial art techniques; chinkon-kishin2 of Classical Aikido created by Professor John Stevens Sensei, 7th dan; Misogi3 including Misogi no Jo (Staff) and Misogi no Ken (Sword) created by Rinjiro Shirata Sensei, 10th dan; tanto (knife); Classical Aikido Kototama4; gratitude, calligraphy and Zen art, doka5 by Morihei Ueshiba, O'Sensei as well as something new, Amaterasu Art6.

 We focus on harmony while exploring the diamond, willow, flowing, air forms within Aikikokaido techniques.